Child Rights Act in Nigeria: Implementation

-Another way in which the Child Rights Act proves difficult to enforce is because it contradicts other national laws.
-Even though the Child Rights Act defines a child as anyone under eighteen years old, this conflicts with another Nigerian Law, the Young Persons Act, which designates a child as an individual below the age of fourteen.
-In contrast, the Young Persons Act deems individuals ages fourteen to seventeen "young people".
-The definitions created by these two separate laws are in tension with each other and pose issues in matters of interpretation.
-Although the provisions within the Child Rights Act should be seen as overruling any other law, the fact that the Child Rights Act has not been ratified in all Nigerian States makes it difficult.
+The Child Rights Act is difficult to enforce since it conflicts with other national laws.
+For example, the act defines a child as anyone under 18 years old, conflicting with the Young Persons Act, another Nigerian law, which designates a child as an individual below the age of 14.
+The Young Persons Act also deems individuals aged 14 to 17 to be "young people".
+The conflicting definitions created by these two separate laws raises issues over interpretation, and although the provisions within the Child Rights Act should be seen as overruling any other law, the fact that the Child Rights Act has not been ratified in all Nigerian States makes this difficult.

 Reactions of Religious Groups

-There are two main ways religious groups approach the idea of human rights.
-The first is by thinking of human rights as divinely granted by god and part of the tradition.
-For those who practice Islam, this can be seen in the symmetry between some of the rights outlined in the Universal Declaration of Human Rights and the Quran.
-When it comes to the human rights of children, there are passages in the Quran and hadith that are compatible with the Child Rights Act of 2003.
-For example, the right to custody or guardianship is discussed in Q 65:7, the right to education is expressed in Tirmidhi, Hadith 218.
+There are two main ways religious groups approach the idea of human rights, the first being to think of human rights as divinely granted by God and as part of tradition.
+For those who practice Islam this can be seen in the symmetry between some of the rights outlined in the Universal Declaration of Human Rights and the Quran.
+When it comes to children's human rights there are passages in the Quran and hadith that align with the Child Rights Act of 2003.
+For example, the right to custody or guardianship is discussed in Q 65:7, and the right to education is expressed in Tirmidhi, Hadith 218.